How to Fix Audio Renderer Error on YouTube

 - In the extreme right corner, you should see a Related Settings tab.
 Here, click on Additional device properties.

-- Once the menu opens up, head to the Enhancements tab.
-Finally, click on the Disable all sound effects options.
+- Once the menu opens, head to the Enhancements tab.
+Finally, click on the Disable all sound effects option.

-Coming across error is never fun especially when you are trying to enjoy some entertaining content on YouTube.
+Encountering errors is never fun, especially when you are trying to enjoy some entertaining content on YouTube.
 However, with the above-mentioned fixes, we hope you will be able to solve the error in no time.
-Be sure to let us know in the comments below what issue worked for you the best!
+Be sure to let us know in the comments below which solution worked best for you!